How to adjust the indents in Microsoft Word

 If you're using a new version of Microsoft Word, such as Word 2007 or 2010 that uses the Ribbon, adjust the indentation of a paragraph by clicking Page Layout and then adjusting the indent settings in the Paragraph section, as shown below.
 To view the Paragraph window mentioned in the above section, click the small down arrow indicated by the red arrow, in the picture below.

 To adjust the indenting for bullet points, place you text cursor in a bulleted or numbered line in Microsoft Word.
 Then, in the Format menu, click on Bullets and Numbering.
-In the Bullets and Numbering window, click on the Customize button on one of the first three tabs, depending on the type of list you are changing the indentation for.
+In the Bullets and Numbering window, click on the Customize button on one of the first three tabs, depending on the type of list you are changing.

 In the next window that opens, you can adjust the indent size for the bullet position and the text position.
 At the bottom of that window, you can preview how the indentation sizing will look and make changes accordingly until you get it the way you want.